LASzip/LASzip/design/blueprint.rst

 ..

 Maybe the things that ESRI has added to their "optimized LAS" coder are already on our todo list.
-So as we wait for ESRI's answer we can already start fleshing out the feature set that the rest of the community wants to see in the new LASzip
+So as we wait for ESRI's answer we can already start fleshing out the feature set that the rest of the community wants to see in the new LASzip:

 New Features
 --------